-Assessing the Human Health Risks of Trichloroethylene: Key Scientific Issues (2006)Board on Environmental Science and Toxicology
+Assessing the Human Health Risks of Trichloroethylene: Key Scientific Issues (2006)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 Trichloroethylene, a solvent widely used as a degreasing agent, is a common contaminant of air, soil, and water at manufacturing facilities, military installations, and hundreds of waste sites around the country.
 Several animal studies and human population (epidemiologic) studies show that trichloroethylene is associated with several health effects, including cancer.
 To help protect people from potential health effects of exposure to contaminants, risk assessments are conducted to guide policy and risk management decisions.
 However, there are several scientific issues that make risk assessments difficult and controversial.
 At the request of an interagency group composed of the U.S. Department of Defense, Department of Energy, Environmental Protection Agency (EPA), and the National Aeronautics and Space Administration, this National Research Council report offers independent guidance on scientific issues related to assessing health risks of trichloroethylene.
 The report provides detailed findings with regard to what the available studies show about various health effects and how to strengthen various aspects of the risk assessment.
 The report concludes that, because information on carcinogenic risk and other health hazards from exposure to trichloroethylene has strengthened since 2001 and because so many people are exposed to the chemical, federal agencies should finalize their risk assessment with currently available data so that risk management decisions can be made expeditiously.